 - Fallback product set.
 Select a product set from a list of preselected products that can appear in the recommendations if none of the strategies return a result.

-Fallback product sets and top-ups will not follow hints or expressions applied to the product position.
+Fallback product sets will not follow hints or expressions applied to the product position.

 - Use top-ups check box.
 Ensures that the system displays a best seller from the last 7 days, if none of the strategies in the stack return a result.